DaleOrders/AWS-Study-Notes/README.md

 - Instance Status Checks
   - Specific to the file system or has a corrupted Kernel.

-Autorecovery can kick in and help,
+Autorecovery can kick in and help, if there is spare capacity.
+Only works on instances which solely have ebs volumes attached.
+Reboots to another instance in the same AZ

 - Recover this instance
   - can be a number of steps depending on the failure